bergesinstitute/graf-method/book-4-unit-6.md

 (*I had* + participle) se llaman en español *pretérito perfecto compuesto* y *pretérito pluscuamperfecto,* respectivamente.

+> In English: The equivalent verb tenses to the present perfect (*I have* + participle) and to the past perfect (*I had* + participle) are called in Spanish *pretérito perfecto compuesto* and *pretérito pluscuamperfecto,* respectively.

 Aquí tenemos un modelo, usando el verbo *manejar* (to drive).
 El participio del verbo *manejar* (*driven,* en inglés) es *manejado* en español.
-Para formar estos tiempos verbales, conjugamos el verbo auxiliar *haber,* y ponemos el participio del verbo que queremos usar a continuación:
+Para formar estos tiempos verbales, conjugamos el verbo auxiliar *haber,* y ponemos el participio del verbo que queremos usar a continuación.

+> In English: Here we have a model, using the verb *manejar* (to drive).
+The participle of the verb *manejar* (*driven,* in English) is *manejado* in Spanish.
+To form these verb tenses, we conjugate the auxiliary verb *haber,* and place the participle of the verb we want to use right after.

-### Pretérito perfecto compuesto
+### Pretérito perfecto compuesto / present perfect

     He manejado